 After completing the class, you can sign up for beginners’ dives ($129 per dive), which are sequenced at progressive depths: Toopua in Bora Bora (maximum 20ft); Shark Gallery in Moorea (maximum 40ft); and Nuhi Nuhi in Rangiroa).

 No, but it gives you credit toward the Open-Water certification.
-You will be registered in the PADI network, and if you want to complete your certification, you will have three months to do so.
+You will be registered in the PADI network, and if you want to complete your certification, you will have one year to do so.

 We always try our best, but we cannot guarantee that it is going to be possible, due to variables such as the number of interested divers and the dive schedule during the cruise.